Discover Cafe Day in Estonia: Is It Worth Your Visit?

 During the summer, Estonia hosts Cafe Day (Kohvikute päev), where locals open pop-up cafes — they prepare homemade food, organize entertainment, and invite everyone to join.
 I visited one of these charming cafes in a village, spent 9 euros on lunch, and will share my experience.

-More than 100 people visited this cafe on the lawn.
+More than 100 people visited this café on the lawn.

 The grilled fish cost 5 euros.

-Peony season is in mid-June in Estonia.
+Peony season is in mid-June.

 Cozy greenhouse!